Apprentices are employees

 The UK government specifies what the NMW should be and it is the employers responsibility to ensure that they are paying at least this.
 For further information please read the full details on the government website.

-Our apprentices are also encouraged to ensure that they do not accept less than the minimum wage and the government provide a handy calculator to help you calculate this.
+Our apprentices are also encouraged to make sure that they do not accept less than the minimum wage and the government provide a handy calculator to help calculate this.
 National Minimum Wage and Living Wage Calculator.

 - If you offer accomodation do you still have to pay NMW?

 Yes, but as an employer, they are entitled to deduct a set daily/weekly amount from the National Minimum Wage and National Living Wage rates to cover this.

 Rates that can be charged for accommodation are laid out on the government website.

 - Does an apprentice get a contract of employment?

 Signed contracts must be in place at the start of any apprenticeship.
 These confirm the individual employment arrangements between an employer and an apprentice, including pay and hours.
 An apprenticeship agreement must also be in place outlining the apprenticeship and its duration.
 Both the employer and apprentice must sign these agreements.

 For an agreement template please follow the link to the government website GOV.UK.